Chris210634/Siammask/README.md

 Download validation data using ```data/get_test_data.sh```.
 We used VOT2018 data for validation of first stage model.

 Modify and use the bash script ```experiments/siammask_base/test_all_mine.sh``` to validate the first stage models.
-This bash script generates statistics on how many frames of the validation videos where the predicted boudning box does not overlap with the ground truth bounding box. **Choose the model with the lowest number of frames lost.**
+This bash script generates statistics on how many frames of the validation videos where the predicted bounding box does not overlap with the ground-truth bounding box. **Choose the model with the lowest number of frames lost.**

 Validation results: